Tgarg18/Jio-Saavn-Clone-using-MERN/README.md

 ### Installation

-1. Installing backend dependencies:
+1. Installing backend dependencies and setting up backend environment variables:

-    Open the terminal in the root directory
+    Open the terminal in the backend directory
     ```bash
-    cd backend
     npm i
     ```

+    Create ".env" file in the backend folder and create the following variables:
+    ```
+    MONGODB_URI = <your_mongodb_connection_uri>
+    JWT_SECRET = <your_jwt_secret>
+    ```

-2. Installing frontend dependencies:
+2. Installing frontend dependencies and setting up frontend environment variables:

-    Open the terminal in the root directory
+    Open the terminal in the frontend directory
     ```bash
-    cd frontend
     npm i
     ```

-3. Set up environment variables:

-    Create a .env file in the backend folder of the project and add the following variables:
+    Create ".env" file in the frontend folder and create the following variables:
     ```
-    MONGODB_URI = <your_mongodb_connection_uri>
-    JWT_SECRET = <your_jwt_secret>
+    VITE_BACKEND_URI = <your_backend_url>
     ```

-4. Starting backend:
+3. Starting backend:

-    Open the terminal in the root directory
+    Open the terminal in the backend directory
     ```bash
-    cd backend
     nodemon app
     ```
-    If ```nodemon app``` is returning an error, then either change the execution policy to unrestricted in Windows Powershell, or use the following commands in the root directory:
+    If ```nodemon app``` is returning an error, then either change the execution policy to unrestricted in Windows Powershell, or use the following commands in the backend directory:

     ```bash
-    cd backend
     node app
     ```

-5. Starting frontend:
+4. Starting frontend:

-    Open the terminal in the root directory
+    Open the terminal in the frontend directory
     ```bash
-    cd frontend
     npm run dev
     ```

+## Contribution

+If you would like to contribute to this project, please follow these steps:

+1. Fork the repository.

+2. Create a new branch:

+    ```bash
+    git checkout -b feature-name
+    ```

+3. Make your changes and commit them:

+    ```bash
+    git commit -m 'Add some feature'
+    ```

+4. Push to the branch:

+    ```bash
+    git push origin feature-name
+    ```

+5. Open a pull request